Will I Gain Interest on My Personal Injury Award?

 Just because a jury awarded the plaintiff a specific amount in damages does not mean they will receive it.
 The defendant has the option of appealing the decision.
 Depending on the results of the appeal, the award is either reduced, sometimes increased, and occasionally thrown out altogether.
 A seasoned personal injury attorney knows how to negotiate verdict settlements so that client is assured of a certain amount of money.

 Most claims are settled before going to trial, and the plaintiff knows how much they will receive.
-A New York City personal injury lawyer at Douglas and London will take your case to court if the insurance company or defendant does not agree to a fair settlement.
+A New York City personal injury lawyer at Douglas & London will take your case to court if the insurance company or defendant does not agree to a fair settlement.

 Statutory Interest Rates